What Education Is Required to Become a Psychiatrist?

 Psychiatrists are medical doctors who primarily care for patients with mental health problems.
 The education path to entering this career field is a long one, including medical school and at least four years of post-graduate residency training.
 As a psychiatrist, you may work with patients afflicted with addiction disorders, mood disorders, anxiety or psychotic disorders.

 You may be employed by a hospital, outpatient care center or university medical center, or you could go into private practice.
 While psychiatrists often work directly with patients, you could also focus your career on research, working in clinical testing sites and laboratories.
 Some psychiatrists enter education careers.
-Treating patients, you may provide psychotherapy and counseling as well as prescribing medications to correct mental imbalances.
+Treating patients, you may provide psychotherapy and counseling as well as prescribe medications to correct mental imbalances.
 You may also need to recommend hospitalization or long-term care in a medical facility for severe disorders.

 Important Facts About Psychiatrists